hydaline-code/Hello_world/README.md

 # 📖 [Hello_World] <a name="about-project"></a>

-> It is the first Microverse project to get more aquinted with git features and getting to know some professional coding habits.
+It is the first Microverse project to get more aquinted with git features and getting to know some professional coding habits.

 ## 🛠 Built With <a name="HTML & CSS"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Linter was applied so as to learn how to have bug-free codes.
+Linter was applied so as to learn how to have bug-free codes.

 <details>
   <summary>Client</summary>
   <ul>
+    <li>HTML & CSS</li>
     <li>Linter</li>
   </ul>
 </details>